Jump Bikes locks in $10 million for bike sharing, launches dockless stations in San Francisco

 A spokesperson for Jump Bike told VentureBeat that the startup will be rolling out its dockless stations in San Francisco over the next few weeks.

-In response to the SFMTA’s decision, LimeBike’s cofounder and CEO, Toby Sun, issued the following statement:
+In response to the SFMTA’s decision, LimeBike cofounder and CEO Toby Sun issued the following statement:

 The SFMTA’s decision to award a sole-source contract to a non-SF Bay Area-based company fails on all aspects of a transparent and fair review process, effectively eliminates all competition and limits the dockless bikesharing choices for San Franciscans.
 The SFMTA’s action will continue to leave members of the community woefully underserved.